Claim: Scientists at a British university have successfully cloned a dinosaur from preserved fossils.

 Those in the scientific community say the dinosaur cloning — the first ever of its kind — is a milestone for genetic engineering.

 The story was easily spotted as nothing more than a hoax, however, for a variety of reasons:

-First of all, the NewsHound web site is not a news site at all, and it has, in place of reporting on actual events, reproduced a number of other hoaxes and spoofs as if they were real news, such as long-debunked stories about a Chinese man suing his wife over giving birth to an ugly baby, Apple paying Microsoft [sic] a $1 billion debt all in nickels, a planetary alignment causing gravity on Earth to be negated for five minutes, and Google Earth helping to locate a woman who had been stranded on a desert island for seven years.
+First of all, the NewsHound web site was not a news site at all, and it had, in place of reporting on actual events, reproduced a number of other hoaxes and spoofs as if they were real news, such as long-debunked stories about a Chinese man suing his wife over giving birth to an ugly baby, Apple paying Microsoft [sic] a $1 billion debt all in nickels, a planetary alignment causing gravity on Earth to be negated for five minutes, and Google Earth helping to locate a woman who had been stranded on a desert island for seven years.

 Finally, no other reports of this story or any other corroborating information related to it has been reported by the mainstream press or any other credible news outlet.